blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 the right when ``translated_local()`` with ``Vector2.UP``.
 To translate *relative to the global/parent frame* use ``translated()`` instead.

-.. note:: Godot's 2D uses coordinates based on pixels, so in actual
+.. note:: Blazium's 2D uses coordinates based on pixels, so in actual
           projects you will want to translate by hundreds of units.

 Putting it all together